lenny2204/COSC55/README.md

 - Set Up Subnets:
     - Public Subnet: Created a public subnet within the VPC to host the web server.
     - Private Subnet: Created a private subnet within the VPC to host the database server.
-- Attached an Internet Gateway:
 - Attached an Internet Gateway to the VPC to allow outbound internet access for the public subnet.
 - Configured Route Tables:
     - Public Subnet Route Table: Updated to include a route to the Internet Gateway for outbound traffic.
     - Private Subnet Route Table: Ensured it only allows internal communication (no direct internet access).

 2. EC2 Instances Deployment
 - Deployed the Web Server Instance: